 In the 25+ years since the ADA was passed, the United States has made great strides toward ending discrimination and improving accessibility, beyond just expanding the number of handicap parking spots in front of your local store.

 However, the U.S. Access Board in 2014 began to update and develop a new era of guidelines for elements of American life that exist back when the ADA was initially passed.
 These include electronic and information technology, telecommunications products and services, public rights-of-way, and medical diagnostic equipment, all of which could further level the playing field for Americans with disabilities.

 So there’s a lot of work to be done so that everyone—disabled or not— can experience the world in equal ways.

 Additional resources to learn more:

 Lecture by Hansel Bauman, architect at Gallaudet University (university for the deaf and hard of hearing), on DeafSpace Architecture

 Lecture by Damon McLeese, on his life’s work helping disabled artists find their artistic genius and running a gallery that features their work.

-Please note there are hundreds of organizations and nonprofits dedicated to all kinds of disabilities, from blindness to paralysis to autism and more.
+Please note there are hundreds of organizations and nonprofits dedicated to all kinds of disabilities (or varying abilities), from blindness to paralysis to autism and more.
 You can search online to find one that suits your needs or interests, or call your state representatives.
 Their constituent services representatives might be able to provide recommendations.